-Unless Minnesota Housing determines it is not applicable, all existing developments receiving Minnesota Housing financing must submit a relocation plan that addresses both temporary relocation (including in-place displacement) and permanent displacement.
-Minnesota Housing has created principles identified within this document that should be considered for all rehabilitation proposals that will include any temporary relocation.
+All existing developments selected during Minnesota Housing's annual Consolidated RFP and that are using Minnesota Housing financing for rehabilitation activities must submit a relocation plan that addresses both temporary relocation (including in-place displacement) and permanent displacement.
+Minnesota Housing has created the principles identified within this document that should be considered for all rehabilitation proposals that will include any temporary relocation.
 These principles do not apply to servicing requests on existing loans.